 The human factor is at the center of all decisions and ideas.
 While designing a new product, think of the desirable features that the user anticipates from the innovation.
 Will they be comfortable with it?
 Are there features that will complicate the completion of processes?
 The decision to focus on a particular product design should emanate from practical human experiences, not some science fiction-like imaginations.

 Overlooking the human aspect during the product development cycle will complicate solution generation.
 The final product or service may be unappealing to the users.
 It replicates poor product or service uptake, premature product damage or poor user reviews.
 No matter how complex a problem is, always empathize with the final user.
 Know which side of the shoe bites.

-There’s always a need to implement the stages of design in the context of the evolution of products and finding the best solutions to customer problems.
+Design thinking is infinite.
 A ground-breaking solution in the present day could be obsolete in a few years.
 Technology-based solutions experience frequent transformations which affect the reliability of solutions.
 When working on a solution, design teams need to ensure that future designers can make reference to the product development process, incorporate consumer feedback and make necessary adjustments to the solution.

 Design teams deal with ambiguous information at every phase of product development.
 There could be little information on how to circumvent a particular problem.
 The ambiguity opens a new world of possibilities.
 It allows the teams to explore and experiment with new problem-solving methods.
 Instead of narrowing down issues and adopting a single problem-solving approach, design teams should have the liberty to approach the problems from any angle.

 Prototypes must provide tangible solutions